leafo/pgmoon/README.md

 > the extended query protocol.
 As an example, an *escaped* string would be
 > `'hello'` (notice the quotes, this is a fragment of valid SQL syntax, whereas
 > a serialized string would be just the string: `hello` (and typically paired
 > with a type OID, typically `25` for text).
-Serializing is the oposite of
+Serializing is the opposite of
 > deserializing, which is described above.